 top of page

-Periodontal Disease Treatments in Victoria
+Periodontal Surgery & Periodontal Disease Treatments in Victoria, BC

 Periodontal disease, also known as gum disease, is a common dental problem that affects the soft tissues and bone supporting the teeth.
 Unfortunately, periodontal disease and other gum-related dental problems are quite common among Canadians.
 At Dr. Crapo & Associates, our dentists can help you prevent and treat diseases like gingivitis and gum disease.
 Contact us today in Victoria for more information or to schedule an appointment.

-What Does Dr. Crapo & Associates Do?
+What Does Dr. Crapo & Associates Do in Victoria?

 • Comprehensive periodontal evaluations